-Table A3: Presentation Accommodations for Students with Disabilities Taking Paper-BasedAssessments
+Table A3: Presentation Accommodations for Students with Disabilities Taking Paper-Based Assessments

-BT Comparable ccommodation PBT Accommodation PBT Administration Guidelines A3a Assistive Technology (Non-Screen Reader) Assistive Technology (external) Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Assistive Technology - Non-Screen Reader selected.
-During Testing: Students may use a range of assistive technologies on the DC CAPE assessments, including those that are used externally on a separate computer.
+CBT Comparable PBT PBT Administration Guidelines Acce Accommodation Accomm 3a Assistive Technology (Non-Screen Reader) (SR/PNP Reference BL) Available on: PARCC Assessments Assistive Technology (external) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Assistive Technology - Non-Screen Reader selected.
+During Testing: Students may use a range of assistive technologies on the PARCC assessments, including those that are used externally on a separate computer.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.
 Responses must be transcribed verbatim by a test administrator in a standard student test booklet or answer document.
 Only transcribed responses will be scored.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
+Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses 3b Screen Reader Version (for a student who is blind or visually impaired) Available on: PARCC Assessments Hard Copy Braille Edition (SR/PNP Reference BQ) for protocol.
+See Hard Copy Braille Edition Зс Refreshable Braille Display with Screen Reader Version for ELA/Literacy Available on: PARCC Assessments Hard Copy Braille Edition (SR/PNP Reference BQ) See Hard Copy Braille Edition

-BT Comparable ccommodation PBT Accommodation PBT Administration Guidelines A3b Hard Copy Braille Edition Hard Copy Braille Edition Before Testing: Test Administrators may have access to and review secure materials no more than two days prior to test administration.
-Identification for Accommodations Registration File: Student's accommodations registration file must have Hard Copy Braille Edition selected.
+• PBT Accommodation PBT Administration Guidelines 3d Hard Copy Braille Edition (SR/PNP Reference BQ) Available on: PARCC & DC Science Assessments Hard Copy Braille Edition Before Testing: Identification for SR/PNP: Student's SR/PNP must have Hard Copy Braille Edition selected.
 Materials: Braille Kits are required for administration.
-Braille Kits include Test Administrator Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
-Test Administrator Training: Test Administrators of students with visual impairments must review: Braille Kits, which will be provided to schools at least two full school days prior to testing in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code (e.g., English Braille American Edition (EBAE) and Unified English Braille (UEB)) is accurate on the test booklet cover and review the braille notes are inserted behind the cover of the first volume of the Braille test.
+Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
+Test Administrator Training: Test Administrators of students with visual impairments must review: Braille Kits, which will be provided to schools at least two full school days prior to testing in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code (e.g., English Braille American Edition (EBAE) and Unified English Braille (UEB)) is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
+Your state may have additional guidance located in your state policy regarding the number of days Test Administrators may access materials prior to testing (refer to Appendix C of the Test Coordinator Manual).
+Braille notes are inserted behind the cover of the first volume of the Braille test.
 Important: Reading, viewing, copying, or reproducing passages or test items is prohibited.
-Appendix M: DC CAPE Assessments for Students with Visual Impairments, Including Blindness.
-If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be reassembled for return).
-It is critical that Test Administrators count the number of pages in the test booklet or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer document prior to disastembling the test booklets or answer document prior to disastembling the test booklets or answer document prior to disastembling the test booklets or answer document prior to disastembling the test booklets or answer document prior to disastembling the test bookle
+Appendix M: PARCC and DC Science Assessments for Students with Visual Impairment, Including Blindness.
+If needed by the student, braille test booklets or answer documents may be disassembled for return).
+It is critical that Test Administrators count the number of pages in the test booklet or answer documents to help ensure that all pages are returned.